utility-code/pyGroff/README.md

 - Not cry because you moved an image and now your document is in hieroglyphics
 - (You can also write in groff syntax in the file.
 It will work as well.
 Just in case you need something extra)

+## Requirements
+- You need python of course.
+- For python dependencies, using pip install -r requirements.txt (Only PIL)
+- Almost every unix system has groff preinstalled.
+- If you want to convert to word, you need libreoffice.
+- If you want to get a table of contents you will need pdftk
+        - yay pdftk #arch
+        - sudo pacman -S pdftk #arch
+        - sudo apt install pdftk

 ## Syntax
 - p runner.py -f "demo.txt" -o "syntax.pdf"  (most basic)